Fast, affordable Internet access for all.

 The Stoddard County Commission unanimously voted to allocate $5 million of the county’s relief funds toward infrastructure projects, including broadband.
 The Stoddard County Commission asked SEMO Electric Cooperative about the cost to bring high-speed Internet to Puxico and rural areas of western Stoddard County, during a June Commission Meeting.

 Northern Boone County, which the Department of Economic Development has characterized as underserved, is soon to be connected by Socket Telecom.
-The company will receive more than $5 million in ARPA dollars to lay fiber in Northern Boone County, out of a total $42.2 million to expand connectivity across Missouri.
-The total grant is expected to serve 13,000 households in 12 counties.
+The company has received $2.6 million in ARPA dollars to lay fiber in Northern Boone County.
+It also received an additional $5 million in ARPA funding from the county.

 Missouri’s Fifth District schools and libraries have received over $15 million in ARPA dollars under the ECF for broadband connectivity and devices.